How it works, when to use it, and why it might be more useful than you think.

 PocketSmith tracks this deficit into the future, so you can see exactly when you’ll have a budget again on the Calendar and Trends pages.
 This means you’re able to overspend in any category, and be assured that you’ll still reach your financial goals because PocketSmith will tell you when you can start spending money again.

 We’re very excited about putting this feature in your hands!
 Have fun playing with it, and be sure to check out the user guide to learn more.
-Please let us know about the new things you’re discovering with rollover budgeting in PocketSmith!
+Let us know about the new things you’re discovering with rollover budgeting in PocketSmith and please send us your feedback!